Pietot/Gonnect-4/README.md

 - Solver

   The solver gives the score from a given position and the number of remaining moves to win.
-Then it shows you some statistics about the search like the total time in microseconds, the number of nodes evaluated, the mean time per node and the number of nodes per second.
+Then it shows you some statistics about the search like the total time in nanoseconds, the number of nodes evaluated, the mean time per node and the number of nodes per second.

   ```bash
   gonnect_4.exe --solve | --s <sequence>